CExA-project/ddc/docs/going_further.md

 #### Time dimension

 Then we handle the domains for the simulated time dimension.
-We first give the simulated time at which to stard and end the simulation.
+We first give the simulated time at which to start and end the simulation.

 \snippet{trimleft} non_uniform_heat_equation.cpp main-start-t-parameters